vethackathon2025/gitmcp-context/META.md

 - Phase scripts drafted (4 files, ~800 lines)
 - Framework for all other content defined

-**Key Innovation:** The AI recognized that **content creation could be democratized**—non-technical veterans and counselors could contribute by editing markdown files, not writing code.
+**Key Innovation:** **Content creation can be democratized** — non-technical veterans and counselors could contribute by editing markdown files, not writing code.

+**DEVELOPER NOTE:** At this point we also injected the 'jump ahead' logic to streamline iterative testing.

 ---

 #### Phase 3: Cybersecurity Specialization (14:19 - 15:03)
 **Human Input:** "Focus on cybersecurity career paths with specific certifications and exercises."

-**AI Response:** Claude researched and created comprehensive cybersecurity curriculum:
+**AI Response:** Claude researched and created comprehensive cybersecurity curriculum, supplemented by expertise from the on-site Veteran cyber-security expert.

 **Branch:** `cyber-context` (merged via PR #1, #2, #4)
 - `curriculum/module-library.md` - Security+, CEH, CISSP, OSCP tracks